rolandyangg/tic-tac-toe/README.md

 ![github-large](TicTacToeSample31720.gif)

 Play the game of Tic Tac Toe against your friend!
+A bot!
+Or put bots against each other!

 Future Plans: